 Adequate provision shall be made for the control of storm water and prevention of erosion in conformance with Essex Stormwater Ordinance in effect at the time of application.

-Topsoil shall not be removed from any designated flood hazard area or surface water or wetland buffer area except as incidental to development approved by the Board of Adjustment under Section 5.8 (Flood Hazard Areas) or Section 3.11 (Surface Water Protection).
+Topsoil shall not be removed from any designated flood hazard area or surface water or wetland buffer area except as incidental to development approved by the DRB under Section 5.8 (Flood Hazard Areas) or Section 3.11 (Surface Water Protection).

 No less than four inches (4”) of undisturbed topsoil shall be left on the area from which topsoil is removed.